Solar Monitoring Software Comparison

 Not every company has the same work processes.
 We have therefore developed a ticketing system for the Solytic Portal that can individually reproduce the company-specific work processes.
 The ticketing system adapts to the work processes and not vice versa.
 Tickets can be generated manually both in the ticketing system and from the alarm messages (optionally also automatically for certain error types).

 Based on the ticket type, emails can be sent directly from the ticketing system to the responsible service provider or employee.
 Thus Solytic helps O&M professionals and Asset Managers to manage their work processes as effectively as possible.

-Solytic also attaches great importance to ensuring that the user gets to the information he needs as quickly as possible in order to be able to process errors as quickly as possible.
+Solytic attaches great importance to ensuring that the user gets to the information they need as quickly as possible in order to be able to process errors as quickly as possible.
 Errors can be listed at portfolio, asset or device level.
 Recurring error images are grouped and errors are automatically marked as completed after processing.